viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Conclusion

-Apply these techniques and I am sure that your project overall code quality will increase.
+Apply these techniques, and I am sure that your project overall code quality will increase.

 How do you ensure the code quality in your projects?

 Thanks for taking the time to read my article!

-Resources:
+### Resources:

 https://specflow.org/